nadia-solution-tracker/full-stack-milestome-project/README.md

 **Apps**

-Home
+- Home
-Cart
+- Cart
-Products
+- Products
-Purchases
+- Purchases
-Search
+- Search
-Reviews
+- Reviews
-Accounts
+- Accounts

 **Home**- serves as an initial landing page for all users.
 Users are able to access the following :
-- A static clickable navigation menu with items like Home, Browse All , Login, Register
+- A static clickable navigation menu with items like Home, Browse All , Register, Login, Cart
 - Have a snick peek at the top 3 most popular books as card.
 - Add to cart button will add the book to the cart.
 - Clicking the book title or the book cover image redirects to book detail page to see more information about the book
-- List of existing author and Categories is displayed on the left side of the home Page to advance search
+- List of book categories and top best sellers list are displayed on the left side of the home Page to advance search
-- Search provided at the at the left of the page to Search books on any search keywords
+- Search control is provided on the left of the page to faciliate search based on search criteria.
 - A Carousal displaying 2 random images from different websites at a set interval.
-- If a valid user logs in displays a message "Welcome <username>"
+- If a valid user logs in displays a message "Welcome <username>" if not logged in a message "You are not logged in Login to Shop" is displayed.

 *Pages* : base .html and home.html